syfgkjasdkn/shaere/README.md

 ### OMG WHAT IS SHÆRE

-It's a bad pun, and it's also a little library that allows your existing users "shære" [Æ](https://coinmarketcap.com/currencies/aeternity/) with each other without any additional software.
+It's a bad pun, and it's also a good little library that allows your existing users "shære" [Æ](https://coinmarketcap.com/currencies/aeternity/) with each other without any additional software.
 For the end-user, that is, you'd still need to install `:shaere`, but don't worry, it's real easy.

 All you need to do is implement a callback module for `:shaere` to bind your user ids with private keys for the [Æternity blockchain.](https://github.com/aeternity/epoch)